darrenedale/mdi-window-crash/README.md

 To reproduce the problem:

 1. Make sure you are using Qt development tools from Qt 5.9.1 in Kubuntu
+2. make sure that you are using KDE Plasma desktop
+3. make sure you have the **Global Menu** widget visible somewhere
+3. make sure that you have **System Settings > Widget Style > Fine Tuning > Menubar style** set to **Application Menu widget**
-2. clone this repository and cd into the directory where you cloned it
+2. clone this repository and `cd` into the directory where you cloned it
-3. mkdir build && cd build
+3. `mkdir build && cd build`
-4. qmake ../QMdiMainWindowCrash.pro
+4. `qmake ../QMdiMainWindowCrash.pro`
+   or
+   `cmake ../`
-5. make
+5. `make`
-6. You should have built an executable QMdiMainWindowCrash.
+6. You should have built an executable **QMdiMainWindowCrash**.
 Run it.
 7. Click the toolbar button to add a QMainWindow sub-window to the MDI area.
 8. Observe the segfault.

-Unless this program is doing something wrong, I think a bug report needs to be filed but I'm unclear if that bug report needs to go to Qt or to the Kubuntu Qt5 package maintainers.
-Advice appreciated.
+I think the issue is in KDEPlasmaPlatformTheme.so when Plasma desktop is configured to use the global menu widget.
+Adding the MDI sub-window, which has a menu bar, makes some calls into KDEPlasmaPlatformTheme.so via QMenu.
+My guess is that the presence of both an application menu and a MDI sub-window menu is causing some kind of clash that the Global Menu widget can't resolve.
+That's just a guess, though.